michael-audi/homeworkEmail/README.md

 To send emails securely, enable 2FA on your Google account and create an [App Password](https://support.google.com/accounts/answer/185833?hl=en).
 Use this password in your `.env` as `GMAIL_PASS`.

+5. **Add Schedule Picture:**

+Within the scope of the program, add your schedule and update the path, `img_path`, within the program to implement the schedule function.

 ---

 ## Usage